By DebbieH 26 May 2020 9 min read

 Qualifications and Education

-In this section, list all your certificates and ratings starting with your highest held or most recent certificate.
-You need to indicate that you meet the requirements of the job vacancy, so include the licence types, any medical certificates and the country the licences were issued in.
+In this section, list all your certificates and ratings, starting with your most recent or highest-held certificate.
+You need to indicate that you meet the requirements of the job vacancy, so include the license types, any medical certificates, and the country in which the licenses were issued.

 Experience